open-crypto-broker/crypto-broker-client-js/README.md

 ## Licensing

-Copyright 2025 SAP SE or an SAP affiliate company and crypto-broker-client-js contributors.
+Copyright 2025 SAP SE or an SAP affiliate company and Open Crypto Broker contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
-Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/open-crypto-broker/<your-project>).
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/open-crypto-broker/crypto-broker-client-js).